-The chief executive is the council's appointed Returning Officer and is personally (not corporately) liable for the management of elections and referendums.
-The fee payable to the Returning Officer for European, UK Parliamentary, Police and Crime Commissioner and any other election or referendum organised nationally and paid for from central government.
-The fee payable to the Returning Officer for a local election, (which is held every four years) is the same as the fee set nationally for an equivalent election/ referendum, which is run on the local authority boundary.
+The chief executive is the council’s appointed returning officer and is personally (not corporately) liable for the management of elections and referendums.
+The fee payable to the returning officer for UK parliamentary, police and crime commissioner and any other election or referendum organised nationally and paid for from central government.
+The fee payable to the returning officer for a local election, (which is held every four years) is the same as the fee set nationally for an equivalent election/ referendum, which is run on the local authority boundary.

 Redundancy payments, severance payments and retirement

-All employees including chief officers are entitled to redundancy payments and pension release in accordance with the council's redundancy and retirement procedure.
-Where the proposed severance payment, including salary paid in lieu, redundancy compensation, pension entitlement, holiday pay and any other fees or allowances paid to an employee, is more than £100,000, the decision will be ratified by full council.
+All employees including chief officers are entitled to redundancy payments and pension release in accordance with the council’s redundancy and retirement procedure.
+Where the proposed severance package is more than £100,000, the decision will be ratified by full council.

 In exceptional circumstances the council may make a termination payment to an individual under a settlement agreement.
 Such agreements protect the council where there is a risk of high financial impact and/or damage to the council’s business or reputation.
 Payments are authorised by the chief executive or his delegated officers.
 In the event a settlement agreement involving the chief executive or a chief officer, where the payment exceeds £100,000, the decision would be made by the council based on a recommendation from the chief officers employment committee.